 This post will walk you through 6 solid Hivebrite alternatives and give you ideas for the best place for your community, whether it’s a group of friends, alumni, a corporate community, or something else.

-You can build your own brand on Mighty Networks, and even create branded apps that give your members access to your community in their pocket.
 It’s perfect for all the things that Hivebrite markets itself for: building alumni networks, bringing together professional communities, growing a non-profit member group, or even connecting to corporate alumni.

 - Tons of engagement features like live streaming, polls, Q&A, & group chats

 - AI community building with Mighty Co-Host™

 - Add unlimited members, Hosts, and moderators

 - A platform that grows with you, giving you monetization options

 - Create beautiful and engaging courses members love

 - Charge in 135 currencies or with token-gating